GrilloPress/blog/source/2023-11-16-clear-about-the-shifts.html.markdown

 If you’re mapping out how your service or product works.
 Make sure to visualise the routes to using your service from these states.
 How are you helping shift people to meet their needs using your service?
 What are your tactics?

+Using a 2by2 grid can be useful.
+Use it to write in the tactics or solutions you have for shifting people.
+Do this as a team.

+<img style="border: 1px solid black;" src="/images/interest activity 2by2 grid.jpg" alt="2 by 2 grid with one side having interest, the other activity with arrows between to highlight where the shifts to be made are"/>

-Using a 2by2 grid can be useful to write as a team what you’re doing.
-Making it easier to talk about it also can show you where you might be lacking.
+A format like this will make it easier to talk about but also show you where you might be lacking.
 It can be easy to over optimise for people to buy.
-But your problem might be that you’re not getting people there in the active interest section.
+But your problem might be that you’re not getting people interested first.

-<img style="border: 1px solid black;" src="/images/interest activity 2by2 grid.jpg" alt="2 by 2 grid with one side having interest, the other activity with arrows between to highlight where the shifts to be made are"/>
+You find this in government a lot.
+Where most of the work is making the service easy to use.
+With little work on how we get people to know about the thing in the first place.

 Ask yourself.
 Do we need to reach people or convert those we've reached?

 It's also worth noting that the time people spend in these phases isn't equal.
 The length of time someone will stomach actively looking but finding nothing is not long.
 And differs on the level of importance to them.
 People will rarely stay active for long.
 So you have to be quick there to get the sale or convert a disbeliever.

 People also get things wrong.
 And a potential user whose tried something and failed will very quickly think your service can't exist.
 Or is a load of rubbish.

+And you may have very different users or types of people either starting or referring people to your service.

 But whether you’re trying to sell something, offering a health or government service, make sure to understand the phases your potential users go through.
 And map out how well your service meets those phases.
 And the things you could change to shift people to meet their needs using your product or service.